 It should also be tied together with the maximum amount of tuftings possible.
 Tuftings are the threads that connect one side of the mattress to the other, holding everything in place, and preventing the mattress contents shifting around over time.

 If you are going to fold and unfold it frequently, it needs to be quick and simple to convert from couch to bed, and durable enough to handle regular folding and unfolding.
+Many people choose a futon precisely because they take up less room than a conventional mattress, so make sure that you measure your space available before you buy.

 Consider as well the aesthetics of your new futon.